MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 ![All report actions](./media/mobile-reports-in-the-mobile-apps/report-all-actions.png)

-Some of the actions might be disabled, since they are dependent on the specific report capabilities.
+Some of the actions might be disabled because they're dependent on the specific report capabilities.
 For example:

-1) **Filter by current location** is enabled if the data in your report was categorized by the author with geographical data.
-[Learn how to Identify geographic data in your report](https://docs.microsoft.com/power-bi/desktop-mobile-geofiltering).
+**Filter by current location** is enabled if the report author categorized the report with geographical data.
+For more information, read about [identifying geographical data in a report](https://docs.microsoft.com/power-bi/desktop-mobile-geofiltering).

-2) **Scan to filter the report by barcode** is enabled only if the dataset in your report was tagged as barcode.
+**Scan to filter the report by barcode** is enabled only if the dataset in your report is tagged as barcode.
 [How you tag barcodes in Power BI Desktop](https://docs.microsoft.com/power-bi/desktop-mobile-barcodes).

-3) **Invite** is enabled only if you have permission to share this report with others.
+**Invite** is enabled only if you have permission to share this report with others.
 You will have permission only if you are the owner of the report or if you were given reshare permission by the owner.

-4) **Annotate and share** might be disable if there is an [Intune protection policy](https://docs.microsoft.com/intune/app-protection-policies) in your organization that prohibited sharing from Power BI Mobile app.
+**Annotate and share** might be disable if there is an [Intune protection policy](https://docs.microsoft.com/intune/app-protection-policies) in your organization that prohibited sharing from Power BI Mobile app.

 ## Next steps
 * [View and interact with Power BI reports optimized for your phone](mobile-apps-view-phone-report.md)